pingcap/docs-cn/tidb-lightning/deploy-tidb-lightning.md

 #### Step 2: Download the TiDB Lightning installation package

-Refer to the [TiDB enterprise tools download page](/download-ecosystem-tools.md#tidb-lightning) to download the TiDB Lightning package.
+Refer to the [Download TiDB Tools](/download-ecosystem-tools.md) document to download the TiDB Lightning package.

 > **Note:**
 >